microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 *Note: creating the cluster will take several minutes*

-- Next, go to this file to see the instructions to **install PostgreSQL, MySQL and the ContosoPizza on-premise application on Azure AKS**  [README](Resources/HelmCharts/README.md)
+- Next, go to this file to see the [instructions](Resources/HelmCharts/README.md) to **install PostgreSQL, MySQL and the ContosoPizza on-premise application on Azure AKS**
+- Optional but highly recommended - run this [shell script](./Update_nsg_for_postgres_mysql.sh) to block public access to your on-premise databases.
-- Please refer to the [AKS cheatsheet](./K8s_cheetsheet.md) for reference of running aks commands to validate your environment.
+- Please refer to the [AKS cheatsheet](./K8s_cheetsheet.md) for reference of running handy aks commands to validate your environment.
+You may need this throughout the hack.

 ## Success Criteria